gmoeck/gmoeck.github.com/_posts/2011-10-26-stubbing-is-not-enough.md

 your *_design_* rather than your *tests*.

-So what is wrong with the design of a system that requires stubs in order to test it's objects in isolation?
+So what is wrong with the design of a system that requires stubs in order to test its objects in isolation?
 That problem is almost always that the system has poor encapsulation.
 Why?
 When you need to stub an object, it means that your going to be querying some dependency for information in order to test the behavior of the object.
 This means that